What is a customer service chatbot (and why do you need one)?

-Chatbots work around the clock so that whenever a customer needs you – you can be there for them.
+Customer service chatbots work around the clock, so that whenever a customer needs you, you can be there for them.
 In some cases, your customer’s specific issue may be so complex that it requires the attention of a human agent.
 There are ways a chatbot can help in this sort of situation, too.

 The Brazilian remittance company CambioReal set up a chatbot that helps customers contacting them outside office hours to schedule a text or call with an agent.

 Sometimes all your customer wants is a bit of simple information.
-When they can get this information quickly, it instantly resolves whatever issue they may have had – and this leaves you with a satisfied customer.
+When they can get this information quickly, it instantly resolves whatever issue they may have had.
+This leaves you with a satisfied customer.

 Chatbots can be programmed to provide this simple information that keeps your customers informed and satisfied.